• Forecasting tap changer regulatory maintenance with advanced analytics

 Laboratories

-Research and development activities at the department are carried out in the framework of the Communication Technology Laboratory (CTL), the Parallel and Distributed Systems Laboratory (PDSL) and the Networked Embedded Systems Laboratory (NESL).
-The research work of the three laboratories is complementary, which is particularly reflected in the joint applied projects.
+Research and development activities at the department are carried out in the framework of the Communication Technology Laboratory (CTL), Parallel and Distributed Systems Laboratory (PDSL) and Networked Embedded Systems Laboratory (NESL).
+The research work of the three laboratories is complementary, which reflects particularly in joint national and international research and applied projects.

-• The research activities within the Communication Technology Laboratory are mainly concentrated on different challenges associated with the wireless access segment technologies enabling the end-users to access new multimedia services and applications.
-The emphasis is on the radio propagation, access architectures for heterogeneous wireless networks, management of radio and network resources and cognitive communications.
+• The research activities within the Communication Technology Laboratory is focusing on different challenges associated with wireless systems by integrating intelligence and environmental awareness for adaptable, efficient, and sustainable networks.
+The emphasis is on the radio propagation, access networks, management of radio and network resources, localization techniques, and cognitive communications.

 Outstanding achievements